ropensci-archive/pubchunks/README.md

 pub_chunks(xml, "title")
 #> <pub chunks>
 #>   from: character
+#>   publisher/journal: elsevier/Journal of Applied Mathematics and Mechanics
 #>   sections: title
+#>   showing up to first 5:
 #>    title (n=1): On the driving of a piston with a rigid collar int ...
 ```